MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-vm-tutorial-4.md

 keywords: azure cli show vm information, queries in azure cli
 ---

-# 4 - Get VM information with queries
+# Four - Get VM information with queries

 Now that a VM has been created, detailed information about it can be retrieved.
 The common command for getting information from a resource is
 `show`.